 Wednesday to Saturday

-Cuckfield Museum is an independent museum where we attempt to provide an insight into Cuckfield’s community, culture and historic past stretching back to pre-history when dinosaurs roamed the area and where, millions of years later, the settlement of Cuckfield was established.
+Cuckfield Museum opened in 1981 as an independent museum where we aim to provide an insight into Cuckfield’s community, culture and historic past stretching back to pre-history when dinosaurs roamed the area and where, millions of years later, the settlement of Cuckfield was established.

-Please browse our website to get a flavour of what is on offer at the Museum.
+Please browse our website for a flavour of what is on offer at the Museum.